 The Cake is Burnt or Dark:

 - High oven temperature.
-If your cake is burnt or dark, it is possible you baked the cake at too high of an oven temperature.
+If your cake is burnt or dark, you may have baked it at too high of an oven temperature.

 - Leaving it in the oven for too long.
 Check your oven temperature and reduce it if necessary, and be sure to check the cake a few minutes before the suggested baking time.